Contents

 But for those that need to be, the system can do that automatically for you.

-All you have to do is to select a purchase order template and customize the look and feel of the purchase order template.
+All you have to do is select a purchase order template and customize the look and feel of the purchase order template.

 Once the purchase order template is selected, the system generates the purchase order and sends it to the supplier.